Buying fractional shares is great, but it’s not always that easy. The hard part is finding a brokerage that will give you the power to do it.

 Dollar-cost averaging is a strategy I employ pretty religiously.
 It's when you buy shares regularly of the same investments repeatedly over a stretch of time.
 This lets you gradually grow a portfolio that can override the volatility involved in stock prices going up and down over that same span of time.

-If you like this as much as I do, then you’ll like M1 Finance.
+If you like this as much as I do, then you’ll like M1.
 They have a tool that they call ‘The Pie’.
 It’s a visual portfolio that lets you specifically see how the dollars you invest break out.
 You can fund your portfolio all at once, or you can set it to automatically purchase fractional shares of stocks in portions you set in your ‘pie’.

 If you're a new investor, then this kind of long-term investing is a good way to get going.
 Choosing certain stocks means picking things that might roller coaster up and down in the near future, whereas dollar-cost averaging lets you invest smaller sums in intervals with an eye on the future.

 Best Fractional Share Investing Broker for Stability and Security - Public

 Public is a seeming contradiction.
 At the same time that they’re one of the newer commission-free brokers allowing investing through an app, they’re not actually all that new to the industry.
 However, they are a good source of fractional-share investing.

 They don't do day-trading, and even the fractional share investing needs a bit more time to settle as compared to other platforms.
 Having said that, they let you invest in fractional shares via their app/platform while also having access to commission-free trading.
 On top of all that, they offer strong rates on your initial cash in your account, up to $10,000.

 While the name Public is new, they're actually just a rebrand of Matador, which was one of the first-ever investing products based on app technology.